Staying at the New York Athletic Club (NYAC)

 Come for a wander with me at the most celebrated Athletics Club in the USA

 Time to get out of my tennis gear and find a smart frock.
 Why?
 I’m off to stay at one of New York’s most exclusive haunts, the New York Athletic Club (NYAC).
 And guess what?
-Despite NYAC’s self-proclamation as the world’s greatest athletics club, if you want to come in through the front door you’d better be smart, without your runners on!
-[Updated September 2023]
+Despite NYAC’s self-proclamation as the world’s greatest athletics club, if you want to come in through the front door, you’d better be smart without your runners on!
+[Updated August 2024]

 Staying at the New York Athletic Club

-The NYAC is a private social and athletic club in Manhattan.
-It was founded in 1868.
-Membership of its 8,600 members of men and women is by invitation only.
+The NYAC is a private social and athletic club in Manhattan, founded in 1868.
+Membership is by invitation only for its 8,600 members, both men and women.
 One of the many perks is that it opens the doors to a worldwide network of reciprocal clubs.

-Oh, the joy of joys this Little Wandering Wren scores a stay via my own overseas reciprocal membership rights from my Bangkok Sports Club.
-This literally opens the doors to a world and a marvellous New York stay, which would be impossible for me to access otherwise.
+Oh, the joy of joys this Little Wandering Wren scores a stay via my overseas reciprocal membership rights from my Bangkok Sports Club.
+This literally opens the doors to a world and a marvellous New York stay that would be impossible for me to access otherwise.

-NYAC boasts world-class teams in wrestling, rowing, water polo, track and field, and judo, amongst others.
+NYAC boasts world-class teams in wrestling, rowing, water polo, track and field, and judo, among other sports.
 Club members have won more than 270 Olympic medals over the years.

-There is not much that would drag me away from my two weeks of attending the US Open Tennis.
-However, I was happy to swap my room in Queens for a night and to walk in the footsteps of some of the greatest athletes in history.
+There was not much that would drag me away from my two weeks attending the US Open Tennis.
+However, I was happy to swap my room in Queens for a night and walk in the footsteps of some of the greatest athletes in history.
 Well, why not?

 Little Wandering Wren at NYAC